What Are Fibroids and How Do They Affect Your Health?

 Fibroids can affect your health in several ways They may cause:

-- Heavy menstrual bleeding: Fibroids can cause heavy or prolonged menstrual bleeding, which can lead to anemia (a condition in which the body lacks enough healthy red blood cells).
+- Heavy menstrual bleeding: They can cause heavy or prolonged menstrual bleeding, which can lead to anemia (a condition in which the body lacks enough healthy red blood cells).

-- Painful periods: Fibroids can cause severe menstrual cramps.
+- Painful periods: They can cause severe menstrual cramps.

-- Pelvic pressure: Fibroids can cause a feeling of fullness or pressure in the pelvic area.
+- Pelvic pressure: Feelings of fullness or pressure in the pelvic area can be caused by these growths.

 - Urinary problems: Large fibroids can press on the bladder, causing frequent urination or difficulty emptying the bladder.